-Outlander is television series based on the beloved epic novels by Diana Gabaldon.
-It was advertised as a sexy, funny, supernatural-but-relatively-accurate historical romance featuring a witty heroine, Claire, at its center.
+Outlander is a television series based on the beloved epic novels by Diana Gabaldon.
+It was advertised as a sexy, funny, supernatural-but-relatively-accurate historical romance featuring a witty heroine, Claire (Caitriona Balfe), at its center.
 It has been billed as “feminism’s answer” to Fifty Shades of Grey and Game of Thrones.
 That is a bizarrely tall order, but the show managed to make good on every promise—right up until the mid-season finale got seriously rapey.
-The episode, “Both Sides Now,” had two back-to-back scenes of attempted rape, showing us “both sides” of what happens when a hit TV show tries to portray sexual violence (hint: one of those sides is terrible).
+The episode, “Both Sides Now,” had two back-to-back scenes of attempted rape, showing us “both sides” of what happens when a hit TV show tries to portray sexual violence.
+(Hint: One of those sides is terrible).

 Throughout the scene, the camera pans back and forth: Claire’s face, a soldier stationed outside the door, Claire’s face, Randall carrying a rope, Randall tying up Claire’s hands, words between Randall and the soldier, are all interposed in seconds, disrupting the point of view that has made this show so different and so successful in bringing us into Claire’s experience.
 The scene is shot wider, making both Randall’s smirk and Claire’s helplessness equally important to the viewer.
 As Randall ties her up, cuts her dress with a knife, exposes her breasts, drags her by the hair, bends her over a desk and yanks her skirt up to reveal her naked from the waist down.
 He grabs her by the shoulder, turning her out so that her exposed breast is facing the camera explicitly, and jams the knife against her nipple.